-Force pulls out of anti-terror unit
+Force pulls out of armed response unit

 Following an internal review the Nottinghamshire force said EMOpSS was costly and "fundamentally flawed".

-About 150 officers have been brought back under control of its own force.
+About 150 officers have been brought back under control of Nottinghamshire Police.

-EMOpSS, which began in 2015, provides a variety of services, including roads policing, armed policing and dog support, as well as dealing with protests and football matches.
+EMOpSS, which began in 2015, provides a variety of services including roads policing, armed policing and dog support, as well as dealing with protests and football matches.

 The idea behind it was that forces could save money by pooling their resources.